 A: It looks like a diagram of the Common Room of Gilmore Hall Dormitory, where I found the victim’s body on August 1.

-Q: Does Exhibit C accurately depict what the Gilmore Hall Common Room looked like on August 1?
+Q: Does Exhibit C accurately depict the layout of Gilmore Hall Common Room on August 1?

 Step Three: Be Able to Demonstrate that Your Exhibit is Admissible

 Of all of the steps necessary to have your mock trial exhibits admitted into evidence, this is the only one that requires more than simply knowing what to say.